projectcontour/contour/docs/httpproxy.md

 HTTPProxy supports routing traffic to service types `ExternalName`.
 Contour looks at the `spec.externalName` field of the service and configures the route to use that DNS name instead of utilizing EDS.

-There's nothing specific in the HTTPProxy object that needs configured other than referencing a service of type `ExternalName`.
+There's nothing specific in the HTTPProxy object that needs to be configured other than referencing a service of type `ExternalName`.

 NOTE: The ports are required to be specified.